mmich008/mmich008.github.io/README.md

 I have adapted the [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/template-overviews/clean-blog-jekyll/) to help you get to grips with Jekyll and GitHub pages, and to give you a head start developing your personal websites and projects.

 # To start:
+Fork this repository and rename it [yourusername].github.io.
+If you have a repository with that name left over from the last class, get rid of it or rename it first.
+Once you've done this, clone it to your computer using GitHub Desktop or git in the command line.

+# Once the files are on your computer:
+Open the entire project with AtoM.
+You can do this from GitHub desktop by right-clicking the name of the repository, from a fresh window of AtoM (File > Add Project Folder), or by dragging the folder into the AtoM icon in MacOS.

+# What next?
 Open the file called `_config.yml` and enter your details.

 # How do I use Markdown?